Jeep Wrangler (JK): Trim levels

 The Standard Wranglers are available in six trim packages (including 2 special editions).
 The Unlimited Wranglers are available in four trim packages (including 1 special edition).

-Most packages can be ordered with either hard or soft top, full or half doors ("Sport" and "Rubicon" only).
+Most packages can be ordered with either a hard or soft top, full or half doors ("Sport" and "Rubicon" only).

 The Sport base model is available in 2-door versions.
 It is the "bare bones" Wrangler that can be customized to a buyer's specifications by adding such options as air conditioning and other accessories.
 It was originally called the "Wrangler X" until 2009.
-Later, stain-resistant YES Essentials cloth seats replaced standard vinyl seats, an AM/FM stereo with single-disc CD/MP3 player and auxiliary audio input jack, and full-sized spare tire and wheel came standard on this model.
+Later, stain-resistant YES Essentials cloth seats replaced standard vinyl seats, an AM/FM stereo with single-disc CD/MP3 player and auxiliary audio input jack, and a full-sized spare tire and wheel came standard on this model.

 The X-S model features 32-inch tires (on 17-inch wheels), air conditioning, fog lights, cruise control, driver’s seat height adjuster, removable doors, and a fold-down windshield.
-It can be customized to a buyers specifications adding such options as power windows and locks, soft or hard top, rear LSD or locker (2007 only), and other accessories.
+It can be customized to a buyer's specifications, adding such options as power windows and locks, soft or hard top, rear LSD or locker (2007 only), and other accessories.
 It was renamed "Sport S" in 2009.
-Advantages over the Sport included standard air conditioning, alloy wheels, matching spare tire and wheel, YES essentials stain-resistant cloth seats, optional Uconnect touch-screen radios, optional seven-speaker premium sound system with subwoofer, and optional power equipment, such as power door locks and power windows, a first on any Wrangler model.
+Advantages over the Sport included standard air conditioning, alloy wheels, a matching spare tire and wheel, YES essentials stain-resistant cloth seats, optional Uconnect touch-screen radios, optional seven-speaker premium sound system with subwoofer, and optional power equipment, such as power door locks and power windows, a first on any Wrangler model.

 The Sahara model is the "luxury" model offering accessories such as body colored fenders, "Yes Essentials" seats (in late 2007–2008), power windows and locks and a 7 speaker infinity sound system with subwoofer, later, with Uconnect 430 (an AM/FM stereo with single CD-player with MP3 capability, SiriusXM, an aux input, Bluetooth, and USB port), among others.
-It also offered exterior-color fender flares, a paint matched hard-top, and a gold 'SAHARA' decal on both front fenders.
+It also offered exterior-color fender flares, a paint-matched hard-top, and a gold 'SAHARA' decal on both front fenders.

 The Rubicon is the "off-road ready" model, offering 32in BF Goodrich Mud-Terrain KM off-road tires with aggressive tread, seventeen-inch alloy wheels, and more.
 'RUBICON' decals adorned both sides of the hood.

 The Rubicon package is the dedicated "Offroad" package.
 Standard components of the Rubicon package include front and rear next generation Dana 44 axles with electric lockers, Rock-Trac four-wheel drive with 4:1 transfer case, rock rails, 32-spline rear axle with an 8.8-inch ring gear, 4.10 axle gearing, electric releasing sway bar, "Yes Essentials" seats (2007–08), 7-speaker infinity sound system, and any other available option can be added.